 This is one of my favourite philosophies for busy people.
-Rather than saving all your exercise time up for one single burst each day, fit in regular small bursts even just for a few minutes.
-It takes most people just 20 seconds to get their heart rate up, and remember that when you do this you become more alert and effective so you are actually saving time as you’ll be more productive.
+Rather than saving all your exercise time up for one extended period, fit in regular small bursts even just for a few minutes.
+Four minutes a day can make all the difference.
+It takes just 20 seconds to get your heart rate up, and remember that when you do this you become more alert and effective so you are actually saving time as you’ll be more productive.

-A mini desk workout snack could be as simple as getting up from your desk 10 squats, 10 high knee lifts, 10 press ups on the edge of your desk, 10 jogs on the spot, 10 arm lifts (find a heavy box or have dumbbells or a resistance band handy) and 10 skips with an imaginary rope.
+A mini desk workout snack could be as simple as getting up from your desk 10 squats, 10 high knee lifts, 10 press ups on the edge of your desk, 10 jogs on the spot, 10 arm lifts and 10 skips with an imaginary rope.
 Repeat it a couple of times if you like.

 7. Seated Walking